Mystery3/RotMG-InfographicMaker/README.md

 An internet connection is required.

-# Instructions on Using the App can be Found in the App
+# Instructions on using the app can be found in the app

 # Priority Sorting and Dictionary Modifying
 Dictionary files must start with a number followed by an exclamation mark (!).
 The number determines the priority of the items in the dictionary file.
 The first items rendered by the infographic maker come from the file that starts with 1!, then 2!, then 3!, and so on.
 New dictionary files can be added and others can be removed, I try to keep the files in the .zip updated to contain all the items from the game.